EarthSystemModelling/GROW/README.md

 The attributes table and the final time series table are created.
 Firstly, all files containing static (no temporal dimension) well attributes per country are read and merged together.
-A) duplicates by ID and country and b) duplicates by coordinates, starting date, ending date and mean groundwater table are removed.
+A) duplicates by ID and country, b) duplicates by coordinates, starting date, ending date and mean groundwater table and c) duplicates originating from Jasechko et al. 2024 are removed.
 Further, wells with coordinates outside realistic ranges are removed.
 Attributes generated in the time series processing are merged to the attributes from the original data.
 The time series table is trimmed to the ID's that are still left in the preprocessed attributes table.